 Is LibreOffice Really Worth Your Time?

-It is certainly not worth your money because its free.
+It is certainly not worth your money because of its free.
 While it is true that LibreOffice doesn’t provide the same quality as Microsoft Office, it still provides a plethora of useful features.
 The free version of Microsoft Office, Microsoft Works, doesn’t come close to it.

 If you have the portable version on your USB flash drive, you can edit your documents anywhere you go.
 While LibreOffice is not necessarily worth your money, it is definitely worth your time!